sherxon/AlgoDS/README.md

 # AlgoDS
-This is the collection of algorithms and data structures.
+This is the collection of algorithms, data structures and SE Interview Questions with solutions.
 You can see DS and algorithm implementation to-do list in each package

+Interview Questions package include 3 text files (1Easy, 2Medium and 3Hard) and solutions for each question.

 The following algorithms are provided so far.